michauhl/RBPBench/README.md

-## Manual
+## Documentation

+This documentation provides further details on RBPBench (version 0.1).

+### Program modes

-RBPBench is a multi-function tool.
-To get an overview of the currently available functions (or modes), we can type:
+RBPBench is a multi-function tool featuring several modes of operation.
+To get an overview of the currently available modes:

 ```
 $ rbpbench -h